 Maritime Careers (formerly called Boat Building)

 The following is an overview for the Maritime Careers course.
-It is a year long, double block course (7th & 8th period every day).
+It is a year long, double block course (7th & 8th period every day) with mandatory 9th period on Tuesdays and Thursdays.
 It is intended for those cadets at Maritime who may not be interested in attending college immediately following graduation or they are not interested in joining the military.

 Below are the highlights of the year long course:

-The second through fourth weeks of school, students will be going to the Buffalo Yacht Club and working with volunteer coaches/instructors and learning how to sail on 22 foot sailboats.
+The second through fourth weeks of school, students will be going to the Buffalo Yacht Club and working with yacht club coaches/instructors and learning how to sail on 22 foot sailboats.

-**We will be going to the BYC every Monday, Wednesday, and Friday during those weeks in September.
+**We will be going to the BYC every Monday, Wednesday, and Friday during those weeks in September and June.
 Students should bring a change of clothes that they don’t mind getting wet in; sneakers or other non-marring shoes are required (Bates are not allowed on the boats).

 New York State Safe Boating Certification: